Plant DetailShow Menu

 Description

-The genus, Ferocactus, commonly known as the barrel cactus, is native to the Southwestern and South Central United States and Mexico and has 30 accepted species.
+The barrel cacti are native to the Southwestern and south-central United States and Mexico and comprise 30 accepted species.
 These plants grow naturally in the desert in rocky, sandy soils, and where there is plenty of sunshine.
-Its genus name originates from the Latin word, ferox, meaning "fierce" and the Greek word, kaktos, meaning "thistle."
+Its genus name is a compound of the Latin word, ferox, meaning "fierce," and "cactus," which is derived from the Greek word, kaktos, meaning "thistle."
 The barrel cactus is a member of the cactus family, Cactaceae.
 It has stout, and tubular shape stems and looks like a spiked ribbed barrel.

 The barrel cactus has a thick, cylinder-like stem, has well-defined ribs, and is covered with sharp, curved spines that may be yellow, red, brown, or gray.
 The flowers appear in late spring to early summer and are shades of yellow, orange, or red.
 The flowers bloom in a crown-like formation on the top of the cactus.
 After flowering, the cactus produces small, spiny fruits that are enjoyed by desert birds and small mammals.